-‘Bachelorette’ Star Leo Dottavio Gives Theory On Bekah Martinez’ Motive For Posting Sexual Harassment Claims
+‘Bachelorette’ Star Leo Dottavio Gives Theory On Bekah Martinez’s Motive For Posting Sexual Harassment Claims

 Another Bachelorette star is in hot water, and he’s firing back at a former Bachelor star for stirring up drama without doing her homework.

 In a new interview with TMZ, Leo Dottavio blasted Bekah Martinez for starting rumors about him without substantiating any of the claims.
-Dottavio told TMZ the allegation that he sent unsolicited “d**k pics” is a complete lie and he slammed Martinez, whom he has never met, for putting out stories that, in some cases, come from a third party.
+Dottavio told TMZ the allegation that he sent unsolicited “d**k pics” is a complete lie and he slammed Martinez, who he has never met, for putting out stories that, in some cases, come from a third party.

 “I don’t know her, I don’t know who that is,” Dottavio said of Martinez.
 “I know that she has been putting PMs from years ago from my college days out there.
 As a human being I know it’s been a long time since college.
 I’m a different person since college.
 College was 14 years ago for me so I’m really hurt that anybody would ever say that I harassed them in any way, shape or form.”